A Look Into Financial Services Sector Value Stocks - Benzinga

 Benzinga Insights has compiled a list of value stocks in the financial services sector that may be worth watching:

-Most recently, Aflac reported earnings per share at $1.42, whereas in Q4 earnings per share sat at $1.28.
-Most recently, the company reported a dividend yield of 2.63%, which has decreased by 0.18% from last quarter's yield of 2.81%.

-This quarter, West Bancorp experienced an increase in earnings per share, which was $0.71 in Q4 and is now $0.78.
-Its most recent dividend yield is at 4.02%, which has increased by 0.79% from 3.23% in the previous quarter.
+This quarter, ChoiceOne Finl Servs experienced an increase in earnings per share, which was $0.66 in Q4 and is now $0.74.
+The company's most recent dividend yield sits at 4.52%, which has increased by 0.54% from 3.98% last quarter.

-Bitfarms saw a decrease in earnings per share from 0.05 in Q4 to $0.02 now.
+Banco BBVA Argentina saw a decrease in earnings per share from 0.23 in Q4 to $0.19 now.
+Most recently, Donnelley Financial Solns reported earnings per share at $0.82, whereas in Q4 earnings per share sat at $1.07.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.